dlang-community/SDLang-D/HOWTO.md

 son.add(hobbies); // Ok

 /*
-Output the modified SDL document:
+Output the modified SDLang document:

 "This is an anonymous tag with two values" 123 "Another anon tag"